-- the NZX Corporate Governance Code: and - the ASX Corporate Governance Council's Corporate Governance Principles and Recommendations, 4th Edition (ASX Principles).
+- the NZX Corporate Governance Code dated 17 June 2022 (NZX Corporate Governance Code); and - the ASX Corporate Governance Council's Corporate Governance Principles and Recommendations, 4th Edition (ASX Principles).

-For the financial year ended 30 June 2022 (FY22) the Company's corporate governance framework complied with the recommendations in the NZX Corporate Governance Code and the ASX Principles, except where noted below.
+For the financial year ended 30 June 2023 (FY23) the Company's corporate governance framework complied with the recommendations in the NZX Corporate Governance Code and the ASX Principles.